New Techniques for obtaining Schubert-type formulas for Hamiltonian manifolds: Fiber bundles

 \begin{lemma}\labell{Propb} Let $(M,\omega,\psi)$ be a Hamiltonian $T$-manifold with discrete fixed set.
 Let $\varphi = \psi^\xi$ be a generic component of the moment map, and let $\vb \colon M \to \R$ be an invariant Morse-Bott function.
 Assume that for all $\epsilon > 0$ there exists a symplectic form $\omega' \in \Omega^2(M)$ with moment map $\psi'$ such that: \begin{itemize} \item [(a)] $| (\psi')^\xi(x) - \vb(x) | < \epsilon$ for all $x \in M$; and \item [(b)] the product of the positive weights for the isotropy action of $T$ on $(T_pM,\omega')$ is $\Lambda_p^-$ for all $p \in M^T$. \end{itemize} If $\alpha_p \in H_T^{2 \lambda(p)}(M;A)$ is the canonical class (with respect to $\varphi$) at $p \in M^T$, and $\Mh_p$ is the critical component of $\vb$ that contains $p$, then

 Moreover, the restriction of $\alpha_p$ to $\vb^{-1}(-\infty, \vb(p) - \delta)$ vanishes for all $\delta > 0$. \end{lemma}

 \begin{proof} We may assume without loss of generality that $\vb(p) = 0$.
 By assumption, for any $\epsilon > 0$ there exists a symplectic form $\omega'$ with moment map $\psi'$ such that (a) and (b) hold.
 Let $\varphi'$ be $(\psi')^{\xi}$.
-Lemma~\ref{GT1} implies that
+By (b) it follows that $\alpha_p$ is also the canonical class at $p$ with respect to $\varphi'$; so Lemma~\ref{GT1} implies that